remy-abergel/pyepri/docs/installation.rst

 equipped with an NVIDIA graphics card and a working installation of the CUDA drivers (which excludes MAC systems).

-The following installation guidelines assume that you have the following libraries installed on your system:

 .. tabs::

    .. group-tab:: Linux

-      **Dependencies**
+      The installation guidelines assume that you have the following installed on your system:

       - |ico-req| ``python3`` (the Python 3 programming language)
       - |ico-req| ``python3-pip`` (to install Python packages using the ``pip``